 The first call above will throw a MethodSelectionException, while the second will throw a MissingMethodException but we are mostly back in the realm of “expected” Java behavior.

-This may be common knowledge to some, but the developers I spoke to were not aware of this behavior either.
+This may be common knowledge to some, but other developers I spoke to were not aware of this behavior.
 It’s certainly interesting, but I wouldn’t advocate it as best practice.
 It seems clearer and more maintainable to simply make a parameter optional, rather than relying on Groovy to pass the null value.
 However, if you’re refactoring a method signature and find yourself getting some unexpected behavior, hopefully this post can shed some light.